TwitchPlaysPokemon/tpp-core/TPP.Inputting/README.md

 There is a [default implementation](InputMappers.cs) available for the default TwitchPlaysPokemon input map structure understood by all our input frontends.
 If this does not suit your needs, you need to implement your own input mapper.

+## input scripts

+Lua input scripts for BizHawk and Desmume are supplied in ther Emulator Scripts folder.
+They may need to be adapted for your specific circumstances.